 Delivers water streams that are simple to adjust from rain to intense flood settings.
 Durable and made to last.
 Built-in plungers resist sediment buildup.
 Simple to install.
 Choice of 8 finishes.

 It is a low-flow model, but the company includes instructions on how to remove the flow regulator.

-This large, 8-inch model contains 90 silicon nozzles that make it feel like you are standing in the rain while taking a shower.
-It is maintenance-free, adjustable, and can be installed in minutes without the need for tools.
+This large, 8-inch model contains 90 silicon nozzles that make it feel like you are standing in the rain while showering.
+Maintenance-free, adjustable, and can be installed in minutes.
+Comes in 4 finish options.

 Has a high flow rate which means that you will use more water when taking showers.

-The design of this affordable model allows you and your family to enjoy a cleaner showering experience.
+The design of this very affordable model allows you and your family to enjoy a cleaner showering experience.
 It offers 6 water-flow settings.
 Jets are available in a choice of 3 colors.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 People often don't think too much about their showerhead and just use whichever one comes with the shower.
 However, switching things up could give you a much more satisfying showering experience.

 If you have low water pressure or think you would enjoy a range of spray settings, a new showerhead could be just what need, but how do you select the right one?
 The market boasts hundreds of models, and you need to narrow your choice down to one.